Covington County School District (Mississippi): Desegregation

 Throughout much of the history of Covington County, the school system was under de jure segregation.
 On December 12, 1966, the United States Department of Justice filed a case against the school district to challenge a "freedom of choice" school desegregation plan in place, which was combined in a suit against 25 other districts.
 A report from the Mississippi Sovereignty Commission dated July 7, 1967 relays the situation in Mount Olive, saying:

 Eventually, on November 7, 1969, the courts issued an order to desegregate the county schools.
 In 1970, sixteen years after the Supreme Court's decision in Brown vs. Board of Education, the Covington County School District began integration of all its schools, with the exception of Hopewell Elementary.
 There was a small demonstration of approximately 25 parents, who gathered in front of three schools to picket the decision to integrate schools, as well as white students who stayed home.
 However, there was little white flight or protest in response to the move, in spite of "an effort [by Citizens for Local Control of Education] to get 1,000 mothers in ...
 Covington County to picket against the massive integration orders..."
-(Bolton, 2007).
+(Bolton, 2007, p.
+182).

 Eventually, the case returned to the court system when it was discovered that 25 white students in the Hopewell zone were not attending the school.
 The Fifth Circuit required the district to modify attendance requirements so that all students in Hopewell would attend the school.
 After no activity for almost 30 years, the Department of Justice filed a motion for further relief that required Covington County Schools not use race for selection in extracurricular activities and develop non-discrimination policies to govern this.
-In addition, a settlement between the Department of Justice and Covington County Schools led to five major provisions which the county must follow:
+In addition, a settlement between the Department of Justice and Covington County Schools led to specific provisions which the county must follow relating to desegregation efforts.
+The Department of Justice received annual reports from the school district throughout the 2010s.
+In October 2020, Covington County School District filed for a declaration of "unitary status".
+By March 2021, 67 years after the decision in Brown v.
+Board of Education, the court concluded that Covington County School District was no longer segregated, lifting the injunctions and releasing jurisdiction.